hasi96/course_website/README.md

 {% include map.html latitude="40.6700" longitude="-73.9400" zoom="16" %}
 ```

-## Posts
+## Dataset

-To create a new post, you can create a new markdown file inside the `_posts` directory by following the recommended file naming format:
+To create a new dataset card, you can create a new markdown file inside the `_posts` directory by following the recommended file naming format:
 ```
 YEAR-MONTH-DAY-title.MARKUP
 ```